sandlerben/wikiracer/README.md

 At a high level, the old implementation worked as follows.
 Pages passed through a two-stage pipeline:

-- A page was added to the checkLinks channel.
+1. A page was added to the checkLinks channel.
 A checkLinks worker checked if the page connected to the end page using the `pltitles` parameter of the MediaWiki API.
 If it did, wikiracer returned.
 If it did not, the page was added to the getLinks channel.
-- A getLinks worker took the page and added all the "neighbor" pages linked from the page to the checkLinks channel.
+2. A getLinks worker took the page and added all the "neighbor" pages linked from the page to the checkLinks channel.

 While this approach worked for most cases, it performed poorly when few pages linked to the end page.
-For example, with an end page like "Segment", which is a disambiguation page linked to by maybe about a dozen other pages, wikiracer would not find an answer.
+For example, with an end page like "Segment", which is a disambiguation page linked to by only about a dozen other pages, wikiracer would not find an answer.

 In contrast, the new approach which also traverses backwards from the end page can "escape" end pages with low in-degree.
 The new approach finds pages that are much more likely to be found while traversing from the start page.